SPARC-FAIR-Codeathon/2024-team-2/README.md

 - **easily identify which measurements, tools, and/or models may be missing** to support effcient advancement of research efforts

 ## Vision and benefits
-The vision is to provide capabilities to:
+Our vision is to provide capabilities to:
-- automatically assemble workflows by integrating existing measurements models, tools of interest X of interest
+- automatically assemble workflows by leveraging knowledge graphs that integrate existing measurements models, tools of interest X of interest
 - Run these newly created workflows locally or in existing platforms such as oSPARC
+- Integrate
+- Incorporate natural language processing to help simplify how users can
 - provide a way to quickly
 - These results (derived data) can be stored in a new standardised dataset and potentially be [contributed to the SPARC Portal](https://docs.sparc.science/docs/submitting-a-dataset-to-sparc) to support further scientific advances.